MV Doña Marilyn

-MV Doña Marilyn was a Philippine inter-island ferry owned and operated by Sulpicio Lines, Inc. Built in Japan in 1966, it was purchased by Sulpicio Lines in the mid-1970s and renamed the MV Doña Marilyn.
+MV Doña Marilyn was a Philippine inter-island ferry owned and operated by Sulpicio Lines, Inc. Built in Japan as the Otohime Maru in 1966, it was purchased by Sulpicio Lines in 1976 and renamed the MV Doña Ana, it suffered a fire in October 8th, 1978 and underwent refitting, being put back on service as the MV Doña Marilyn.

 In the afternoon of October 24, 1988, while sailing from Manila to Tacloban City, the vessel was caught up in Typhoon Ruby and sank near Higatangan (or Gigatangan) Island, Biliran, leaving approximately 400 dead or missing.
 Survivors numbered at least 181.
 Doña Marilyn was a sister ship of the ill-fated MV Doña Paz, which had sunk a year earlier in the deadliest ever peace-time maritime disaster.

 Sinking

 The MV Doña Marilyn left Manila on October 23, 1988, at 10 am, heading for Tacloban City in Eastern Visayas.
 At least 511 people were on board the ship when it left the city, including the ship's complement.
 According to Vicente Gambito, Vice President of Sulpicio Lines, there were a total of 421 passengers.
 The ship's captain, Eliodoro Salgado Jr., had been with Sulpicio Lines for five months when he commanded the MV Doña Marilyn on October 23.

 On October 24 at 2:14 am, Capt.
 Salgado sent a message to the coastal station of Sulpicio Lines in Manila about the large waves encountered by the ship, with him deciding to slow down the engine.
 At 7:28 am, Salgado had the engines stopped due to "very strong winds and big waves".
 Nearly an hour later, the captain informed the station that he decided to reverse course and head toward the North Gigantes island for safety, while adding that the vessel was expected to arrive at Tacloban around 8 pm later that day.

 At 1:30 pm, the Doña Marilyn radioed a distress signal off of Tanguingui Island, earlier reported as Manoc-Manoc island, close to Masbate, which was the last signal from the ferry received by the station according to military officials.
 Due to strong winds and giant waves caused by Typhoon Ruby, locally known as Typhoon Unsang, the ship capsized at around 2 pm.

 According to survivors, Captain Salgado told them to pray the rosary before he jumped ship, but he eventually became missing.
 Many who survived were easily spotted by rescuers due to their life jackets, while others were saved by fishermen passing by.
 Some survivors were robbed by bandits with motorized canoes.
 One survivor, the ship's purser Kerwin Lim, reached the shore of Almagro Island after nearly a day at sea, but was later found robbed and murdered with red marks on his neck.